christoomey/vim-system-copy/README.md

 In addition, `cP` is mapped to copy the current line directly.

-The `cv` is mapped to paste content of system clipboard.
+The sequence `cv` is mapped to paste the content of system clipboard.

 Clipboard Utilities
 -------------------